Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Detection Results

-Our second observation is that our models identify almost all malicious flows to 2 of the 4 VIPs under attack: detection recall is 99.99\% for SR1VP2 and 100\% for SR1VP3 (\autoref{tab:overall_det_accur}).
-Our models miss a small fraction of malicious flows for the other 2 VIPs: 5.25\% for SR1VP1 and 8.63\% SR2VP1 (\autoref{tab:overall_det_accur}). \comment{WAIT: THERE ARE 5 VIPs.
-What happened to the other one, SR3VP3?
-If you drop it, you need to say that here, something like ``For SR3VP1, we do not report recall because [something], but the TRN is high.'' ---johnh 2019-12-09} \hang{now added why 2019-12-10} (We do not report recall on SR3VP1 since this VIP sees no attack events \autoref{sec:md_data_ov}.)
+We first observe that our model's detection precision and TNR for all 5 VIPs are high (at least 98.90\% in \autoref{tab:overall_det_accur}), suggesting they rarely generate false alerts: only 2,556 (0.36\%) false positives out of all 696,000 tests of benign flows.
+(We later show that only 28 of these 2,556 are actual false positives in \autoref{sec:rlt_det_test_FP}.)

-We conclude that our models identify most, if not all, malicious flows to all 4 VIPs under attacks (recalls from 91.37\% to 100\%) while maintaining near-zero false detections for all 5 VIPs.
+Our second observation is that our models identify almost all malicious flows to 2 of the 4 VIPs under attack (detection recall is 99.99\% for SR1VP2 and 100\% for SR1VP3) and identify most malicious flows to the other 2 VIPs (recall is 94.75\% for SR1VP1 and 91.37\% for SR2VP1), as shown in \autoref{tab:overall_det_accur}.